 Cats purr not only to communicate their happiness, but also as a form of self-soothing.
 That’s why injured and sick cats often purr.
 They aren’t happy; they’re trying to make themselves feel better.
 Have you ever wondered, “When do kittens start purring?”
 We’ll share everything you need to know about kittens purring and their development, from when they open their eyes to when you should have a kitten spayed or neutered.

 While some kittens may purr almost immediately after birth in response to their mother’s vocalizations, they most often communicate using tiny squeaks and mewls when they’re hungry.
-Kittens normally begin to purr when they reach around three weeks of age.
-They do so as a way to communicate with mama cat and their littermates, creating a sense of calm and happiness during snuggle and feeding time.
-Kittens make this adorable sound for the same reasons adult cats do – to self-soothe and to communicate with their mother, littermates, and humans.
+Kittens normally begin to purr when they reach around 3 weeks of age.
+They do so as a way to communicate with Mama Cat and their littermates, creating a sense of calm and happiness during snuggle and feeding time.
+Kittens make this adorable sound for the same reasons adult cats do — to self-soothe and to communicate with their mother, littermates, and humans.